aurorax-space/idl-aurorax/README.md

 ## Limitations

 Note that for the AuroraX Search Engine capabilities, this IDL library only provides functionality to **retrieve** data.
-It does not have functions for uploading or editing data in the AuroraX search engine.
+It does not have functions for uploading or editing data in the AuroraX Search Engine.
 Please use the Python library, [PyAuroraX](https://github.com/aurorax-space/pyaurorax) for this functionality.